tumagonx/nwjs_docs_old/How-to-run-apps.md

 In both cases, there has to be a file called `package.json` in the startup path or `.nw` zipfile.
 This file will be parsed when `node-webkit` starts.
 If this file is missing, `node-webkit` will not recognize the folder or `.nw` file as app, and it will complain about a wrongly packaged app.
 A frequently made mistake is zipping the folder rather than its contents.
 This stems from very old practice (because when you unzip a folder you don't want it to splash out all over your current directory), but for `node-webkit` doing that doesn't make sense: you need to zip the app folder's contents only, to get a correct `.nw`.

+### All platforms

+You can put files of node-webkit in the same directory with your app's files including `package.json`, and then just run the `nw` executable.

 ### Windows

 On Windows, the easiest way to run the app is to drag the folder onto `nw.exe`, or a shortcut to `nw.exe`.
 Remember to drag the folder containing `package.json`, and not `package.json` itself.